 Knowing how to quickly raise money for your pet’s surgery can be daunting.
 If you have some seriously large vet bills to pay, you may want to share pictures of those on your fundraiser page.
 Not only will this help your fundraiser gain legitimacy, but it will also give your supporters a clearer understanding of your exact needs.
 If you post a photo of any bills, be sure to cover up any sensitive information, such as your address or payment information.

 Troy Bowman’s fundraiser for his beautiful white husky pup named Blue is just one example of how to be transparent when fundraising.

 The internet has no shortage of cute animal content posted and viewed by a thriving community of animal lovers.
 If you’ve already found support online, why not try sharing offline for maximum results?
 Online fundraising without social media can be very effective when done well.
 Here are just a few ways to check in with people in real life.

 Make it personal

 Reach out to your friends and family members via text message, email, and phone.
 You’d be surprised what a difference a personal message can make.
 Fundraising email templates can give you a helpful general framework for your personalized messages.

 Print fundraiser flyers

-Get in touch with the animal community
+Connect with the animal community

 5. Post frequent fundraiser updates

-Are you ready to start your successful pet fundraiser?
+Ready to start your successful pet fundraiser?